Sheepolution/buddies/README.md

 If the passed function returns `true`, it continues the outer loop, meaning `a` will change to the next object in line.

-Normally iterates reversed, use `others_`, to iterate forwards.
+Normally iterates reversed, use `others_` to iterate forwards.

 ```lua
 objects:add(dog, cat, bird)